TSA Security Screening

 Inspection Notices: TSA may inspect your checked baggage during the screening process.
 If your property is physically inspected, TSA will place a notice of baggage inspection inside your bag.
 This is to inform you that an officer conducted an inspection of your property.

 Claims: If your property is lost or damaged during the screening process, you may file a claim with TSA.
-If your property is lost or damaged during transport to the plane or baggage claim, please contact your airline.
+If your property is lost or damaged during transport to the plane or baggage claim, please contact your airline to make a claim.

 Monitoring: Responsibilities for access control and video monitoring of checked baggage facilities fall to individual airports as part of their security plan.
 Methods of monitoring vary from airport to airport and may include CCTV.